0

 Boys playing football on Silvester Street, Liverpool, 1989.

-Like Rob Bremner, a fellow student of Wallasey and Newport, Nick’s images capture the raw energy and reality of everyday life growing up on Merseyside during the Thatcher years.
+Like Rob Bremner, a fellow student at Wallasey and Newport, Nick’s photographs hold onto the raw charge of everyday life on Merseyside during the Thatcher years, observed at close range and without softening the reality.

 "Tom Wood was a massive influence on me.
 He took me into the library and showed me the works of Gary Winogrand, Lee Friedlander and Diane Arbus.
 He talked about the photos and why they worked."